Skip to content

 }

-In the above example, the now keyword retrieves the block's timestamp to compare with the deadline.
-This creates a potential vulnerability as miners can manipulate the block timestamp within a predefined window.
+In the above example, block.timestamp is used to compare with the deadline.
+This creates a potential vulnerability as validators (or miners on PoW) can manipulate the block timestamp within a predefined window (~15 seconds).

 Fixed Block Timestamp Usage